felleslosninger/tlp-organisation-chart/README.md

 }
 ```

-You can send in more props, to further customize how the nodes look, and if it should be a link.
+You can send in more props, to further customize how the nodes look.
+For example, you can make the node a link.

 | Key             | Type   |
 | --------------- | ------ |